tejasgadge2504/PlaceMentor/README.md

 - **Version Control**: Git

 ## Agents

-### Feedback Agent
+### Resume Parser

-- **Purpose**: Evaluates user responses to interview questions and provides constructive feedback.
+- **Purpose**: Extracts structured information from a user's uploaded resume.
 - **Logic**:
-  - Utilizes the Gemini model within the Agno framework to analyze user answers based on structure, clarity, relevance, and impact.
+  - Uses the Gemini model within the Agno framework to parse the resume and extract key details such as full name, email, phone, skills, projects, education, and work experience.
-  - Constructs a prompt that instructs the AI to evaluate answers on a scale of 1 to 10, provide feedback, suggest improvements, and decide if the user should repeat the question.
+  - Constructs a prompt that instructs the AI to return the extracted information in a structured JSON format.
-  - Processes the AI response to extract and return a structured JSON format containing the score, feedback, corrected answer, and repeat status.
+  - Processes the AI response to extract and return the relevant information in the specified format.

+### Interview Planner

+- **Purpose**: Generates a structured interview plan based on the user's resume, target company, role, and interview round.
+- **Logic**:
+  - Uses the Gemini model within the Agno framework to create a list of interview questions tailored to the user's selected parameters.
+  - Constructs a detailed prompt that guides the AI to generate questions simulating a real interview, starting with introductory questions and gradually increasing in difficulty.
+  - Outputs the interview plan in a structured JSON format, ensuring easy integration with other components.

 ### Question Fetcher